-Before the word 'chemsex' was coined 'slamming', PnP, 'parTy', 'HnH' , and 'chem friendly' were shorthand for gay men looking for and using a new generation of drugs, first appearing on apps like Grindr, Bareback Real Time (BBRT), Gaydar, and Scruff.
+Before the word chemsex was coined, 'slamming', PnP, 'parTy', 'HnH', and 'chem friendly' were shorthand for gay men using a new generation of drugs, the slang appearing on hook-up apps like Grindr, Bareback Real Time (BBRT), Gaydar, and Scruff.

-However 'chemsex', as it would eventually be called, is not the same as recreational drug use - popping a pill, snorting a line of coke, or smoking a joint, for example - rather a specific form of recreational drug use.
+However, chemsex, as it would eventually be called, is not the same as recreational drug use (eg: popping a pill, snorting a line, or smoking a joint) rather a specific form of recreational drug use.

 Here is a working definition from ReShape - an independent London-based think tank formed to respond to the ongoing crisis in sexual health.

 Chemsex is a common term used by gay men on sexual networking sites and smartphone apps.
 Chemsex is defined by the use of any combination of drugs that includes three specific drugs (“chems”) before or during sex by MSM (men who have sex with men).
 These three drugs are meth, meph and G.

 - Methamphetamine (crystal/ crystal meth/ Tina/ meth)

 - Mephedrone (meph/ drone)